Israel Driving Guide

 Driving Conditions in Israel

-When planning to visit Israel, it is important to know the driving situation in the country.
+When planning to visit or take road trips Israel, it is important to know the driving situation in the country.
 These will help you understand the different driving practices, as well as the driving-related questions, that are commonly encountered by travelers.
 To help you understand more about driving in Israel, here are some of the things that you need to know before you head on to your first road trip.

 Vehicular accidents in Israel have declined since the implementation of new traffic rules reform.
 According to the recent survey conducted in the years of 2007 up to 2017, an 11% decline in the tallied number of road accident cases was associated with the 31% decrease in light accidents.
 Correspondingly, the number of accidents has significantly dropped from 323 to 285 in the year 2018.
 These results were seen to be an entailing effect of the government’s persistent efforts to reconstruct the country’s main roadworks and to enforce stricter traffic rules.